 The curriculum for Science at St. Patrick’s School Stoneham is a spiral curriculum which encompasses all the sciences (Life, Physical and Earth/Systems) each year.
 Each unit begins with a review of the previous year’s content, and move to be more in depth each year.
 This allows students to have exposure to all the fields of science each year.

 As the new NGSS states:

 “Science is also at the heart of the United States’ ability to continue to innovate, lead, and create the jobs of the future.
 All students—whether they become technicians in a hospital, workers in a high tech manufacturing facility, or Ph.D. researchers—must have a solid K–12 science education.”

-Throughout the year, there is also a heavy focus on scientific skills, specifically experimental design and scientific argumentation; designing experiments and using evidence from experiments to prove their claims.
+This year, the science curriculum will also introduce more engineering work.
+Throughout the year, students also work on scientific skills, such as carrying out experiments, scientific argumentation, using and recording data and using experimental evidence to support scientific claims.
 The focus of the curriculum is mastery of these skills and applying them to all of the different content areas in science.